AnthonySteele/PagerDutyStats/README.md

 CSV data is written to file `out.txt`, containing pairs of `StartDate, Count` for each weekend in the range.

+## Example usage

+`PagerDutyStats.exe --ApiKey abcdef1234 --Services AB2ABCD,AB2DEFG,AB2HIJK --MonthsBack 1`

 Command line options are:

  * `--ApiKey` An Api key for the PagerDuty v2 Api.
 Required.
  * `--Services` A comma-separated list of services to read.
 Required.
  * `--MonthsBack` Number of months to go back.
 Optional, default is 6.